 Recent years have seen some big steps forward for both women’s boxing and boxing in general.

 Showtime Sports and ESPN have started promoting women’s boxing, and the sport took a huge stride when, in 2016, Claressa Shields became the only American fighter, male or female, to have ever successfully defended an Olympic gold medal.

 Boxing is a sport that has seen a lot of diversification in recent years.
 The lines between boxing and MMA have blurred, and offshoot combo sports—such as chess boxing and 2—have sprung up.
 But, despite this increased diversity, women’s boxing is facing a fresh set of challenges.

 Female MMA fighters have certainly blazed a trail for diversity in combat sports, but the sheer popularity of MMA is dragging the spotlight away from women’s boxing.
-Boxers like Heather Hardy considered transferring to MMA just because the financial rewards are that much greater.
+Boxers like Heather Hardy are considering transferring to MMA permanently just because the financial rewards are that much greater.

 And yet, in the face of these challenges, new and old, established female boxers and budding new talent continue to push to receive the recognition they, and their sport, deserves.